 A low credit score and poor credit history can be the result of various things that we may not think are that important.
 These things can be as simple as a missed or late payment on a phone bill, utilities bill, loans or credit cards.
-Often making these payments on time gets neglected due to our busy lives and can easily be forgotten, especially if you are sick or on a holiday.
-Even if you have managed to catch up and paid something you have missed in the past, it can still be seen on your credit file for up to 5 years afterwards.
+Often making these payments on time gets neglected or forgotten due to our busy lives.
+Even if you have managed to catch up and paid something you have missed, it can still be seen on your credit file for up to seven years after the fact.

 How will Bad Credit affect me?

 Bad credit can mean the difference between you being able to buy a car to get to work, signing up for the new iPhone or purchasing a new fridge.
-Of course bad credit will make it nearly impossible to get a home loan, but it can also impact on your ability to rent a house as well.
+Of course, bad credit can make it nearly impossible to get a home loan, but it can also impact your ability to rent a house as well.

 It’s no secret that small loans are often looked upon through cynical eyes.

-Due to a number of negative media reports and ASIC investigations about the product, many people consider the industry as irresponsible and not trustworthy.
+Due to several negative media reports and ASIC investigations about the product, many people consider the industry as irresponsible and not trustworthy.